zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

 def head?;    request_method == "HEAD"    end
 ```

-In `static!` the first line double check settings.public is not nil.
+In `static!` the first line double-checks settings.public is not nil.
 You may wonder that `settings.public` should not be nil since `static!` is already called. otherwise `static?` would return false.
 However it's possible after the current app is run we monkeypatch the app and set the public to nil.
 So the check is necessary.

 If `public` exists, we construct the absolute path to the `path_info` by combining the absolute path to the public folder and the unescaped `request.path_info`.
 Note unescaped is imported to Sinatra::Base by `include Rack::Utils`.
 The check of `path.start_with?(public_dir)` is important because we don't want the any request to access files outside the public folder.
 For example the request can be '/../../../etc/passwd'.
 If the file exists。 then we set the env['sinatra.static_file'] to the path to the file, and use `send_file` to generate the response object. `send_file` is inside the Sinatra::Helper.
 We will learn it in later tutorials.
 Note even the requested file is found it's not the end; we still need to run `filter!` and `route!`